 Sable & White - Sable is a gray & white Siberian with red highlights thrown in.
 The guard hairs of their coat (the longer coarser ones) will be white on the bottom and black at the tips.
 We call them "two tone" hairs.
 Many novice breeders mistake this color for agouti.
 Sprite is a variation of this color.

 Red & White - Red & white Sibes can be any shade of red above copper.
 I've seen them rust colored, I've seen them nearly orange, and I have seen them almost solid white, and every color in-between.
 Unfortunately, all of the different shades must be labeled red & white.
 Titan & Grumble are this color.

 Copper & White - They can be so dark as puppies that we could almost label them brown, but we understand that their coats lighten up with the changing seasons.
-Gremlin is much brighter in the summer than in the winter.
+For example, Gremlin is much brighter in the summer than in the winter.
 We do not get a lot of requests for these, but they are still my personal favorite color.
-In case you are wondering, that is why Gremlin, who is our alpha, only gets to schmooze with the ladies once or twice a year.
-Poor guy.
-Check out his page by clicking on his picture on the Males page to see the different shades of copper he has sported.
-Fury and Phoenix are this color.
+Fury, Phoenix, and Cajun are considered copper.

 Agouti & White - This color was not very common, but is beginning to show up a lot more often now.
 Agouti puppies can be difficult to correctly identify until they grow up.
 Agoutis are black, gray, & red in the main color portion of their coats.
 The guard hairs are banded with all three colors.
 If they are not, then it is most likely a sable.
 They are not normally requested, and many do not really understand or seem to like their color schemes.
 I personally believe they are very beautiful - just like all the other Siberians.
 Odin and Pepper are this color.